This post may contain affiliate links. Please read our disclosure policy.

 - Perfect for appetizer platters: Since these relatively neutral-flavored crackers are all about texture, they go with everything from hummus and spinach dip, to salsa, a block of sharp cheddar cheese or a charcuterie board.

-- Almond flour: Finely ground blanched almond flour forms the base of these crackers.
+- Almond flour: Finely ground almond flour that has been blanched (skins removed) forms the base of these crackers.
 I really like Blue Diamond brand finely sifted flour; nuts.com has a great one, too, & I like the Wellbee's brand that I see on Amazon.
 Make sure it's blanched (skins removed) and finely ground/sifted.

 - Tapioca starch/flour: Adds crispness and crunch to the crackers; absorbs some of the oil from the almond flour.
 You can try replacing it with superfine sweet white rice flour (also called glutinous rice flour).

-- Baking soda: Adds some lift, but mostly helps the crackers brown in the oven.
+- Baking soda: Adds some rise in the oven, but mostly helps the crackers brown in the oven.

 - Salt: brightens the other flavors.
 I use kosher salt because it's easier to measure accurately in baking, but table salt works, too.

-- Sesame seeds: Adds a nutty crunch and depth of flavor; replace with poppy seeds, chia seeds, flax seeds, hemp seeds, or a combination.
+- Sesame seeds: Adds a nutty crunch and depth of flavor to the crackers.

 How to make almond flour crackers